Counter Surveillance Techniques: Your Ultimate Guide

 Cyber surveillance threats encompass a range of attacks aimed at extracting sensitive data, disrupting services, or gaining unauthorized access to computer networks:

-- Malware: Including ransomware, spyware, and viruses, malware is often delivered via phishing attacks, compromising network security.
+1. Malware: This includes ransomware, spyware, and viruses, often delivered via phishing attacks and compromised network security.

-- Man-in-the-Middle (MitM) Attacks: Attackers intercept communications between two parties to steal or manipulate data.
+4. Man-in-the-Middle (MITM) Attacks: Attackers intercept communications between two parties to steal or manipulate data.

 Physical and Human Surveillance: Stalking, Information Gathering, and Espionage